-Storytelling is a great of building connections with your readers and ideal audience.
+Storytelling is a great way of building connections with your readers and ideal audience.
 Like any skill, it takes practice.
 Our storytelling guide explains more.

 Once upon a time, I avoided using stories as part of my non-fiction writing.